rushandgg/rushandgg/README.md

 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...

+--> 📚  I majored in math at Dongguk University
---> 🔭 I’m currently working on Financial Engineering Team 🌱 I’m currently learning ML for Stock Prediction
+🔭 I’m currently working on Financial Engineering Team 🌱 I’m currently learning ML for Stock Prediction

 <br/>